 And the cells in our inner knees are very good at storing triglycerides.
-As a result, they tend to be a bit larger than the fat cells in other parts of our bodies.
+As a result, they are larger than the fat cells in other parts of our bodies.

 How to Get Rid of Fat Around Your Knees?

 If you're carrying a few extra pounds around your knees, you're not alone.
 Fat deposits in this area are quite common, especially among women.

-Watch Your Diet:
+1. Watch Your Diet

 Avoid processed foods, sugary drinks, and excessive amounts of saturated and unhealthy fats.

 Drinking plenty of water helps flush toxins from your body and reduce water retention - another cause of puffy knees.

-Avoid High Heels:
+3. Avoid High Heels

-Wearing high heels too often can lead to knee pain and problems such as bunions - which can make your knees look larger than they actually are.
+Wearing high heels too often leads to knee pain and problems such as bunions, making your knees look larger than they actually are.